xyproto/jman/README.md

 ### JSON path expressions

-Several of the `JFile` methods takes a simple JSON path expression, like `x.books[1].author`.
-Only simple expressions using `x` for the root node, names and integer indexes are supported.
+Several of the available functions takes a simple JSON path expression, like `x.books[1].author`.
+Only simple expressions using `x` for the root node, names and integer indexes are supported as part of the path.
 For more advanced JSON path expressions, see [this blog post](http://goessner.net/articles/JsonPath/).

 The `SetBranch` method for the `Node` struct also provides a way of accessing JSON nodes, where the JSON names are supplied as a slice of strings.